qlyticsllc/qplatform/README.md

 Q-DEEP-VISION  -  Computer vision application that combines a convolutional neural network, a framework for supervised learning and a user friendly interface to deliver the ability to detect, track and report on objects and actions within images and videos.

 ### Qlytics AI Starter Kits
-AI Starter Kits includes popular Python packages, pre-verified and scanned for vulernabilities and open-source licenses issues to ensure against outdated or vulnerable versions, incompatibility and improper licensing, so you can get up and running in minutes.
+AI Starter Kits includes popular Python packages, pre-verified and scanned for vulnerabilities and open-source licenses issues to ensure against outdated or vulnerable versions, incompatibility and improper licensing, so you can get up and running in minutes.
 The Qlytics Platform has (4) Integrated AI Starter Kits and the ability to Bring-Your-Own.
 Starter Kits include:

 MACHINE LEARNING STARTER KIT - A Python based auto deployed Machine Learning based functional container (Docker, AMI) of pre-scanned open source tools and libraries including auto launched Jupyter Notebook.